lgromanowski/acme-plugin/README.md

 test:
   <<: *default
 ```
 and put it into `Rails.root/config/letsencrypt_plugin.yml` file.
-If you don't have already generated key you can create it by running following command:
+If you don't have previously generated private key you can create it by running following command:
 ```bash
 $ openssl genrsa 4096 > key/keyfile.pem
 ```